NutriBullet Rx vs Nutri Ninja Duo w/ Auto IQ: Green Juice Test

-For a LIMITED TIME just for Blender Babes readers – Receive $30 OFF when you purchase the NutriBullet Rx!
-Use promo code “RXBLENDER30”.
+For a LIMITED TIME just for Blender Babes readers – Receive $30 OFF when you purchase the NutriBullet Rx using our special links and promo code “RXBLENDER30”.

 You can also free shipping when you join NutriLiving.
 The discount will be added at checkout. 🙂

 The Lineup: NutriBullet Rx vs Nutri Ninja Duo with Auto IQ